Elizabeth Warren Gains Ground, Leaps Ahead Of Joe Biden In New Weekly National Poll

-Massachusetts Sen. Elizabeth Warren is enjoying the fruits of her political labor once again as yet another poll placed her at the head of the Democratic candidate class this week, providing further evidence of a seemingly continued shift away from former vice president Joe Biden.
+Massachusetts Sen. Elizabeth Warren is enjoying the fruits of her political labor once again as yet another poll placed her at the head of the Democratic candidate class this week, providing further evidence of a seemingly continued shift away from former Vice President Joe Biden.

 According to The Hill, in the latest Economist/YouGov survey of 1,087 registered voters, Warren was the front-runner at 26 percent from respondents who said they’re voting in their Democratic presidential primary or caucus, which is a one-point increase from a similar poll last week.